About Us

 All accounts will renew every month, unless you complete the online Cancellation Form in our Member Center.

-Accounts will remain active throughout the month, or until you reach your download limit.
+Accounts will remain active throughout the month, or until you reach your download limit (unlimited accounts excluded).
 If you have a download in progress at the time you reach your limit, Supernews will allow you to finish that download.
 The extra bytes downloaded, beyond your limit, will be applied to the following month.

 You can keep track of how much is downloaded, using our Members Area.
 The amount of download displayed does not include bytes downloaded as headers.
 Remember that binary attachments are encoded, so the number of bytes you download will not match the size of the files.